exaloop/codon/docs/sphinx/tutorial/primer.rst

 only if a tuple is homogenous (all types are the same) or if the value of the index is known at compile-time.

-You can, however, iterate over heterogenous tuples in Seq.
+You can, however, iterate over heterogenous tuples in Codon.
 This is achieved by unrolling the loop to accommodate the different types.

 .. code:: seq